 Character profiles have Earth nationalities such as French, German and Japanese.

-General Resource utilzing "X-Generation" technology, mentions of GRDF.
+General Resource utilizing "X-Generation" technology, mentions of GRDF.

 File Name: AC3MMOV.AVI The video included in the media kit is the introduction video for the export version of Ace Combat 3.
-To hear the voices in the movie clearly, we are using the NTSC-U unfinished work print of the same movie found by DragonSpikeXIII of Project Nemo during their effort to translate the original version of Ace Combat 3 into English.
+To hear the voices in the movie clearly, we are using the NTSC-U unfinished work print of the same movie found by DragonSpikeXIII leader of the Project Nemo fan translation group during their effort to translate the original version of the game to English.

 Time: 0:06 - 0:19

 Reused voice lines from Ace Combat 2.
 No bearing on AC3.

 Time: 0:20 - 0:23